Negative Inotropic Drugs

 - Beta-blockers are usually used for treating high blood pressure, heart attack, chest pain, and irregular heart rhythm.

 - Calcium-channel blockers are used for treating high blood pressure, chest pain, and irregular heart rhythm.

 - Centrally acting sympatholytics are used for treating high blood pressure.

-To learn more about inotropic drugs, take a look at the links on the next page.
+To learn more about inotropic drugs, take a look at the links below.